ACT I – BEING STANLEY BLACK

 Petra Kucha is a format borrowed from Japanese culture and translates as chit chat.
 A slide show is given where fifteen images are shown for twenty seconds with a corresponding talk.
 The brief was to show and talk about influences that informed our work.
 Meant not only as an opportunity to think and contextualise our own work, the Petra Kucha also served as an insight into the other students thinking and concerns.
 I viewed this exercise as the first opportunity to reveal Stanley Black as a separate character who has his own costume.
 This construct which is nested within my broader character fabrication shares all the same behaviours, idiosyncrasies and foibles as Stanley Black, who in turn, shares the same with Dan Mair.
 My aim was to try and question identity within the framework of what is genuine and what is fake.
 As with other series within my work I utilised a narrative structure within my slideshow and viewed it as an opportunity to state not only my current thinking but also my future intent by finishing the slideshow referencing cinematic films which explore the theme of dual identity or a crisis of identity.

 A situationist intervention is distinct from other forms of performance because it is essentially free flowing owing more to improvisation than script.
 Incorporating planned elements but also owing to random and chaotic outside influences; the Corridor Show can therefore be seen as the crowning glory of the Stanley Black situation.
 The corridor show is an opportunity to show work in collaboration with two other students.
 When the schedule was announced, I noticed that it coincided with the exhibition of a body of work, which alongside the web folio, formulated the end of unit assessment.
 I therefore planned to show work which I had hoped would serve as introductions to themes further explored within my final piece and web folio.
-Due to a clerical error I discovered this would not be the case and the area would have to be cleared ready for the assessment.
 The night before the set up I had been on a particularly raucous drinking session, I carried on the next day and for some bizarre reason despite my obvious state I still wanted to fulfil my corridor show commitment.
 Towards the end of the day, the blackout began to fade and my conscious memory returned.
 As the studio started to clear, myself and several accomplices decided to put up the exhibition.
 Someone pulled out a bottle of Disaronno liquor, so some of us had a few shots and started the set up.
 One of my works was a glass piece and another incorporated milk.
 My original aim was to have a reasonably precarious display of the objects, however as it turned out that the display was too precarious.
 The first thing to fall was the glass which duly shattered all over the floor.
 Then half an hour later some of the milk also started to tumble and leak.
 At this stage, I decided to take the events as a random intervention into meaning and this new chaotic display would now become the art work.
 I was therefore quite happy to discover from second hand sources that this was in fact how the piece was viewed and interpreted, as a conscious decision on my part.
 This I feel, then becomes a comment on the viewing and interpretation of contemporary art.

 EXHIBITION OF A BODY OF WORK/ONLINE WEB FOLIO